pingcap/tidb-operator/en/enable-tls-for-mysql-client.md

     Refer to [cert-manager installation in Kubernetes](https://docs.cert-manager.io/en/release-0.11/getting-started/install/kubernetes.html).

-2. Create a ClusterIssuer to issue certificates for the TiDB cluster.
+2. Create an Issuer to issue certificates for the TiDB cluster.

-    To configure `cert-manager`, create the Issuer or ClusterIssuer resources.
-This document describes how to use ClusterIssuer, which supports issuing certificates in multiple `namespace`.
+    To configure `cert-manager`, create the Issuer resources.

     First, create a directory which saves the files that `cert-manager` needs to create certificates: